 Accuracy

-A gauge’s construction affects the accuracy of the gauge itself.
-You’ll want the rain gauge opening to be at least four inches in diameter—this is why you see the large funnels on the top of many gauges.
+A gauge's construction affects its accuracy.
+You'll want the rain gauge opening to be at least four inches in diameter.
+This is why you see the large funnels on the top of many gauges.
+The way a gauge is marked matters as well: many cheap analog gauges are marked to the tenth of an inch, whereas official measurements are taken to the nearest hundredth.

 Installation

 Even the best rain gauges won’t be able to overcome a lousy install, meaning your readings will be inaccurate if you don’t place the unit in an optimal position.
 For the best results, use a model with a mounting bracket and install the gauge 2-5 feet off the ground on the side of a fence post or pole.
-You’ll also want the gauge’s mouth to be above the pole or post you mount it on.
-Placing the opening above the post prevents rain that hits the post from splashing back into the gauge itself.
-Use a level to ensure the mouth of the gauge itself is level.

-Be sure to position the unit away from obstructions that can block precipitation like tall buildings and trees.
 Ideally, place the gauge in an area at a distance twice as far away as the height of the nearest obstruction (e.g., set the gauge 20 feet away from 10-foot tall trees).
 No worries if you can’t do this, just put it in the most open area on your property for best results.

 For more information on installing and measuring rainfall correctly, please read our article on how to use a rain gauge to measure rainfall at your home.